Keyz078/victoriametrics/README.md

 systemctl status victoriametrics.service
 ```

-### Additional segmen for prometheus that used to push it's metrics into victoriametrics
+### Additional segment for prometheus that used to push the metrics into victoriametrics

 1. Edit prometheus.yml